 - 1. Double-check all connections.
 Make certain that all of the audio and speaker connections are firmly seated and tightened down. - 2.
 Turn on your audio system.
-The Power LED on the Architect should be Red, the Protection LED should be Green and (unless you have defeated the Signal-Sense) the Channel Status LEDs should be off. - 3.
+The Power LED on the Architect should be Blue, the Protection LED should be Blue (after a few seconds of Red on startup) and (unless you have defeated the Signal-Sense) the Channel Status LEDs should be off. - 3.
 Start one of the audio sources playing and send that signal to the Architect (how you do this depends on your particular multi-room system).
-The zone status LED should illuminate Green within one second after the music begins. - 4.
+The zone status LED should illuminate Blue within one second after the music begins. - 4.
 Check each speaker output zone to ensure that each one plays properly. - 5.
-With all the speaker loads turned on, turn up the volume and make certain that the channel status LEDs on the Architect stay green.
-If they slowly toggle between green and amber, then there is either a short in the speaker wiring, or the combined speaker load is too low.
+With all the speaker loads turned on, turn up the volume and make certain that the channel status LEDs on the Architect stay Blue.
+If they slowly toggle between Blue and Red, then there is either a short in the speaker wiring, or the combined speaker load is too low.